tomcl/ADDIE/README.md

 ### `Docs` folder

-Contains source information that controls the project documentation web site [https://tomcl.github.io/issie/](https://tomcl.github.io/issie/).
+Contains source information that controls the project documentation web site.

-## Project versus File in the Issie application
+## Project versus File in the Addie application

-Issie allows the users to create projects and files within those projects.
-A Issie project is simply a folder named `<project-name>` that contains an empty file named `<project_name>.dprj` (dprj stands for diagram project).
+Addie allows the users to create projects and files within those projects.
+A Addie project is simply a folder named `<project-name>` that contains an empty file named `<project_name>.dprj` (dprj stands for diagram project).
 The project folder any non-zero number of design files, each named `<component_name>.dgm` (dgm stands for diagram). each deisgn file represents one design sheet of a hierarchical hardware design, sheets can contain, as components, other sheets.

-When opening a project, Issie will initially search the given repository for `.dgm` files, parse and load their content, and allow the user to open them in Issie or use them as components in other designs.
+When opening a project, Addie will initially search the given repository for `.dgm` files, parse and load their content, and allow the user to open them in Addie.

 ## Build Overview